GWR 6800 Class 6880 Betton Grange: GWR 6880 Betton Grange Project

 The locomotive was expected to be operational by 2013, but subsequently by Autumn 2021, which was then pushed back to January 2024, which was delayed again to April 2024.
 The locomotive eventually steamed for the first time on 11 April 2024.
+The launch ceremony was on 27 April 2024 at Tyseley and first public operation was on 25-27 May at the steam gala of the Gloucestershire Warwickshire Railway, where it was based from 2025.
+6880 then entered regular service and subsequently visited 2 more heritage railways in 2024 and a further 6 in 2025.